xenerizes/compiler/README.md

 # Java compiler

-Simple compiler for the subset of Java programming language for Linux
+Simple compiler for the subset of Java programming language for Linux.

+*Uses abstract syntax tree & visitor pattern for parsing.*

 ###Supported features:
 * comparisons (==, >, <, >=, <=, !=);